G4ryDave/GoogleMapsSightsManager/README.md

 1. Go to ```https://www.google.com/bookmarks``` and login with the Google account that contains the starred places to transfer.
 2. On the left side of the page press ```Export Bookmarks```.
 (Should download "GoogleBookmarks.html" in your download folder).
-3. Start the programm and type ID & Password of your Google account, that should import the starred places, on request.
+3. Start the programm (step 4a or 4b) and, on request, type ID & Password of your Google account, that should import the starred places.
 4. Select ```GoogleBookmarks.html``` in the next window.

-## Why I have to put ID & Psw??
+## Why do I have to put ID & Psw??
-No one should have to share this sensible informations but they are required to login the browser.Infact, while in test mode, every account is logged out by default.
-Due to this constraint we need the Google Account ID & Password.**As you can see from the source code this credentials are not stored!** .
+No one would have to share this sensible information but they required to login the browser.
+Infact, while in test mode, every account is logged out by default.
+Due to this constrain we need the Google Account ID & Password. ** As you can see from the source code this credentials are not stored!** .

 ### To Do